What to look forward to in Cornwall in 2021

 It is hoped that with the release of the vaccination pubs and restaurants will eventually be able to open normally in 2021.

 Cornwall has some of the country’s best chefs and it is home to some of the finest pubs and restaurants in the world.
-From Restaurant Nathan Outlaw in Port Isaac to The Driftwood near Portscatho, there are lots of places that foodies and beer enthusiasts can look to visit on their next trip down to our Looe holiday park in 2021.
+From Restaurant Nathan Outlaw in Port Isaac to The Driftwood near Portscatho, there are lots of places that foodies and beer enthusiasts can look to visit on their next trip down to our Looe holiday park.

 Pubs and restaurants to visit in 2021: